forsethnico/random-colors/README.md

 ## Features
 - Added a scroll feature to allow the user to save as many palettes as they wish in the Saved Palettes section.
 ## Deployed Page
-Visit our published Hang In There Site! [here](https://forsethnico.github.io/random-colors/)
+Visit our published ColoRandom site! [here](https://forsethnico.github.io/random-colors/)
 ## Possible Future Extensions
   - Ensure all saved palettes are unique and allow the user to add a name to each saved palette.
   - Research hex codes to figure out how to programmatically generate random palettes that are cohesive and pleasant as currently it is generating colors completely at random.